Unemployment Insurance Tax (FUTA/SUTA): Utah

 - Wages must be reported for the calendar quarter in which they are paid.
-Employers are also required to file quarterly reports.
+Employers are required to file quarterly reports electronically.
 In addition, employers that operate more than one establishment in Utah may be requested to submit Multiple Worksite Reports.
 See Quarterly Reporting Requirements; Multiple Worksite Reporting.

 - An employer's account will not be relieved of charges for overpayments resulting from the employer's failure to respond as required to agency requests for information.
 See Benefit Overpayments.

 - All employers must keep accurate payroll records for at least three years and be ready to present them for an inspection at any time.
 See Recordkeeping Requirements.